 23.0 MO MCLE hours, including 3.0 hour of Ethics

-This 3-day, online (via Zoom) mediation training is provided by the faculty of the MU Law School’s nationally recognized Center for the Study of Dispute Resolution.
+This three-day mediation training is provided by the faculty of the MU Law School’s nationally recognized Center for the Study of Dispute Resolution.
 Experienced mediators will coach you in simulated mediations and provide immediate, individual feedback.

 The CIVIL MEDIATION TRAINING provides 23.0 CLE hours including 3.0 hours of ethics for Missouri or Kansas.
 It also qualifies you to be listed on the Missouri Court’s Rule 17 roster.
 This training fulfills the requirements of Rule 17 and the U.S. District Court for the Western District of Missouri.
 An additional 9-hour training will be offered in St. Louis or online at a later date for individuals interested in qualifying for the U.S. District Court for the East District of Missouri.

 The training is conducted by faculty of the MU Law School.

 The program will begin at 8:30 am each day and adjourn no later than 4:30 pm.
 Participants will be assigned to take part in two out-of-class simulations.
 Afterward, we will debrief those simulations as well as discuss mediation ethics.
 The final class will end no later than 1:00 pm.